-Senior Leadership Team An SLT member we have appointed under Section
+Senior Leadership Team An SLT member we have appointed under Section delegations made by the SLT member under a Sub Scheme of Delegation approved by the Audit and Standards Committee.

 11 of the Constitution.
-This includes the Chief Executive, Director of Finance and Resources, Director of Law and Democracy, Director of Place, Director of People, Director of Transformation and Strategy, Director of Customer Services and
+This includes the Chief Executive, Director of Finance and Resources, Director of Democracy, Law and Transformation, Director of Place, Director of People, Director of Transformation and Strategy, Director of Customer

-Communication and any other appropriate people authorised to carry out the duties shown in these regulations in line with delegations made by the
+Services and Communication and any other appropriate people authorised to carry out the duties shown in these regulations in line with services.